Skip to Main Content

 4. When will the data be available?
 Do you need to set any embargo period?

-5. Which license will you use to open and publish your (meta)data?
+5. Which license will you use to open and publish the (meta)data?
 Licensing is necessary for publishing data.
-It is recommended to use Creative Commons (CC) license CC BY 4.0 for published datasets when possible.
-See IPRs in data management
+It is recommended to use Creative Commons (CC) license CC BY when possible.

-7. Other important issues in publishing research data include using open, standard, interchangeable, and non-proprietary data formats, sensible and consistent file naming conventions, well-organised directory structure, and version control.
+6. Organize your datasets with standard and non-proprietary data formats, sensible and consistent file naming conventions, and version control.
 See Data formats and organizing.

 FAIR data principles